Azure/iotedge-lorawan-starterkit/docs/user-guide/station-device-provisioning.md

    - The `JoinEui` nested array must consist of hexadecimal-encoded strings.
 The property should look similar to: `"JoinEui": [["DCA632FFFEB32FC5","DCA632FFFEB32FC7"]]`

    - A full configuration example might look like this, relative to the desired twin property path `properties.desired`: <!-- markdownlint-disable MD046 -->

+   - The default settings here below are compatible from the Region Example we provide in the Arduino folder.

     === "EU863 Example Configuration"